jonase/nil-recur/resources/templates/md/posts/14-12-2014-controlled-input.md

 ### Input components in Reagent

-Reagent also does asynchrounous rendering and as such should be battling with the same issues, and indeed [it does](https://github.com/reagent-project/reagent/blob/master/src/reagent/impl/template.cljs#L82-L140).
+Reagent also does asynchronous rendering and as such should be battling with the same issues, and indeed [it does](https://github.com/reagent-project/reagent/blob/master/src/reagent/impl/template.cljs#L82-L140).
 I have not yet been able to completely understand this implementation but it seems like an attempt to keep the semantics of Reacts controlled components even in the case of asynchronous rendering.

 It seems like this is not an easy task.
 For example, if you try this short reagent code snippet (which is very similar to the Om example above)